-“The Cleaners,” a German documentary on the workforce of online content moderators was shown at UCLA on Nov.
+“The Cleaners,” a German documentary on the workforce of online content moderators, was shown at UCLA on Nov.
 6 as part of the UCLA Graduate Students Association’s “Melnitz Movies” series.
-Sarah T. Roberts, assistant professor of UCLA’s Department of Information Studies, who was a consultant on the film and featured onscreen, participated in a Q&A with filmmakers Hans Block and Moritz Riesewieck, led by David Tenenbaum, founder of The Veteran Narrative and CEO of Honor Media.
+Sarah T. Roberts, assistant professor of UCLA’s Department of Information Studies, was a consultant on the film and featured onscreen.
+She participated in a Q&A with filmmakers Hans Block and Moritz Riesewieck, led by David Tenenbaum, founder of The Veteran Narrative and CEO of Honor Media.
 The event was sponsored by the UCLA Graduate School of Education & Information Studies and the UCLA Graduate Students Association.

 Anne Gilliland, associate dean of UCLA’s Department of Information Studies, welcomed the audience of 150 – on Election Night, no less – to the James Bridges Theater in Melnitz Hall.

 “Sarah really is a pioneer of critical work on the internet,” said Gilliland.
 “As we solidify UCLA Information Studies as the place where this kind of dialogue is put to our community [and] the larger public, this film continues that dialogue.”